zoracrimson/dynamic-orm-inheritance-online-web-pt-031119/README.md

 ## Objectives

-1. Explain why it is useful to have a ORM class from which other classes in your program can inherit
+1. Explain why it is useful to have an ORM class from which other classes in your program can inherit
 2. Describe the code that is used to construct such a class

 ## Why Inheritance?